dennisClod/minimum_designcenter_test/README.md

 # design-cloud-test-repo
-Design cloud test repo  123456
+Design cloud test repo

+Do not edit without permission.